tweag/nickel/doc/manual/contracts.md

 are performed:

 1. Evaluate `1 + 1`.
-2. Check that the result is a `Number`.
+2. Check that the result is a number.
 3. If it is, return the expression unchanged.
 Otherwise, raise an error.

 ```nickel